willklausler/fortran_cubatures/README.md

 ## About

-Numerical integration derived type for finite elements in
+Numerical integration - primarily Gaußian integration - derived type for finite elements in

 - 1D - lineature, line elements,
 - 2D - quadrature, triangle and quadrilateral elements, and